jasonhughes248/dremio-salesforce-connector/README.md

 ## Overview

-The ARP Framework allows for the creation of Dremio plugins for any data source which has a JDBC driver and accepts SQL as a query language.
+The Advanced Relational Pushdown (ARP) Framework allows for the creation of Dremio plugins for any data source which has a JDBC driver and accepts SQL as a query language.
 It allows for a mostly code-free creation of a plugin, allowing for modification of queries issued by Dremio using a configuration file.